To provide a first glimps into the components, here some code facts:

 To understand touch screen related lines 45..47, take a look at recent Touchscreen conversation.

 Lines 49..50 and 52..53 are cross development environment related and were a quick (and dirty) compromise to keep the emulating modules application independent...
-These lines do not belong into Espruino, and that's why they are conditioned and therefore do no harm...
+These lines do not belong into Espruino, and that's why they are conditioned and do therefore no harm...

 As in above paragraph, emulation shows... but really marginal... and with some smart thinking - or (with some not so beloved) conventions - emulation can become completely transparent.